 “No.” I tried to sound offended.

 “Like there's some tattletale fairy with an iPad and a long list of blabber mouths.”
 Mom laughed like a choking frog.
 She’d been smoking more since her release from the hospital.
 The scent clung to her skin like an extra set of clothing—not vile, but haughty, like she did it on purpose to keep people away.

 She squeezed my hand.
 “You can tell me.”

 I believed in keeping wishes close to my heart, not because of some bogus name-collecting fairy, but because it was the first time in a long while I actually had a wish.
 But saying it out loud would’ve hurt her too much, and I couldn’t break her heart like that, like she’d been breaking mine my whole life.

 Instead, I said, “Two scoops, not one.”

-She released my hand, and I followed her in from the patio where we’d been observing the late spring sky.
+She released my hand, and I followed her in from the patio where we’d been observing the spring sky.

 “Wanna know what I wished for?”
-She opened the freezer and pulled out a carton of vanilla ice cream.
+She opened the freezer and pulled out a pint of vanilla ice cream.
 The cold air felt good and not just because of the hot, humid kitchen.
 I'd gotten pretty good at hiding truths from my mother, except for the flush on my cheeks.